These turkey burgers are incredibly juicy and flavorful thanks to using ground turkey thighs and adding mayonnaise.

 - Use ground turkey thighs (93% lean) and not ground turkey breast, which is too lean.

 - Add mayonnaise and Dijon mustard.
-These creamy ingredients add much-needed moisture to the burgers.
+These creamy ingredients add much-needed moisture.

 - Instead of grilling the burgers, it's best to pan-fry them in a generous amount of olive oil.
-The olive oil adds excellent flavor and helps the burgers retain moisture.
-Grilling as a cooking technique is suitable for fatty meats, not lean ones.
+The olive oil adds flavor and helps the burgers retain moisture.
+Grilling is suitable for fatty meats, not lean ones.

 Moisten Your Hands